 |Hot (16°C or higher)||

-As you can see some types of Orchids fit into multiple groups, which shows that for some Orchids the temperature will not matter too much for their growth.
+As shown in the table above, there are many types of Orchids that fit into multiple temperature groups, which shows that for some Orchids the temperature will not matter too much for their growth.

 In general, Orchids do want light.
 However, some will thrive off bright and direct light, while some will want less direct and more diffused light.
-Below shows what light some types of Orchid need so that you can see which type of Orchid is best for you.
+The below table shows what light some types of Orchid need so that you can see which type of Orchid is best for you.

 |Bright, south-facing window||Need some shade, an east-facing window|

-3. How much space to do you have to grow your Orchids?
+3. How much space does your Orchid need to grow

 The space you have for the Orchid to grow, also determines the type of Orchid that you should grow.
 If you have plenty of space above then you can grow taller Orchids such as Dendrobium, Phalaenopsis and Cattleya.
 If you do not have much space then you can still grow an Orchid but just choose a smaller one such as Ascocentrum.

 4. How to choose a healthy plant when buying in a shop